-Butterbur can be harvested in the wild, however, some of its properties can be toxic if improperly handled.
-Butterbur extract is available in a variety of different and can be taken as a capsule, powder, tea or tincture.
+Butterbur can be harvested in the wild; however, some of its properties can be toxic if improperly handled.
+Butterbur extract is available in a variety of different ways, and can be taken as a capsule, powder, tea or tincture.

 Always talk to a health professional or herbalist to ensure you’re taking the correct dosage, since long term use is not recommended.

 For the treatment of migraines, 75 mg, taken two times per day for four months, was shown to reduce frequency.

 As a tea, brew one teaspoon of butterbur powder or butterbur extract in one cup of water and let simmer for 10-15 minutes.
 Drink up to three times per day.